Mohamed-Jeafer/slsguruChallenge/README.md

 ## Features

-The developed /create endpoint will create a new note and save it into the Note DynamoDB Table.
+- The developed `/create` endpoint will create a new note and save it into the Note DynamoDB Table.

-The `/update/{id}` endpoint will update an existing note based on the ID provided.
+- The `/update/{id}` endpoint will update an existing note based on the ID provided.

-The `/read/{id}` endpoint will fetch existing notes based on the ID provided.
+- The `/read/{id}` endpoint will fetch existing notes based on the ID provided.

-The `/delete/{id}` endpoint will delete an existing note based on the ID provided.
+- The `/delete/{id}` endpoint will delete an existing note based on the ID provided.

-The `/readAll` endpoint will fetch all the notes saved in the table.
+- The `/readAll` endpoint will fetch all the notes saved in the table.

 ## Dependencies

-The current developed code does not have any external dependencies.
+The current developed code have two type of dependencies, internal and external.

+ External Dependencies are:

+ - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should be saved in GitHub Actions -> Repository secrets

  Internal dependencies are:

 - Node version: `>=14.15.1`